magnifindinc/KubernetesHAProxyNginx/README.md

 ## Backround
 at Magnifind.ca we are using Kubernetes under AWS. in order to save costs and keep our architecture simple and secure in some cases we are using HAproxy to balance within our internal services.

-Kubernetes does not integrate with HAproxy so we needed to write a small program that will help us dynamically configure HAProxy with any change done in k8s.
+Kubernetes does not integrate with HAproxy so we needed to write a small program that will help us dynamically configure HAProxy/Nginx with any change done in k8s.
 The program writen in Python and support all versions.

 We recommend using running the service under runit (We love runit!) since it's platform independant, simple fast and straight forward.

 # How is it woring?
 Very simple!
 The script pings Kubernetes API every 5 seconds if anything changes in the relevant services or update with the nodes it will reconfigure haproxy.
-The program will only configure HAProxy with services that is using *NodePort*
+The program will only configure HAProxy/Nginx with services that is using *NodePort*

 Obviously, you'll need to make small changes in the jinja template and with the DoSomething function.